Dr. Etienne Prophete, Founder/Consultant

-Betty Prophete, Founder/Haiti Advisor
+Betty Prophete, Founder/Haiti Adviser

 For 40 years and counting, Betty has worked hard to spread God’s love through HCM.
 She is constantly coordinating projects, making preparations for visiting teams and events, addressing whatever problems arise, managing a host of HCM employees, and smiling all the while.
 While she loves being with her children and grandchildren in Florida and elsewhere, she spends most of her time in Haiti ready to meet any need that may arise.

-Jonas Dorlus, Vice President of Haiti Operations
+Jonas Dorlus, Vice President of Haiti Operations/Director of Evangelism

 Dorlus graduated from WISE (Windward Islands School of Evangelism) on the island of St. Vincent with a degree in theology and from HCM’s Superior Institute of Translation and Interpretation in Port-au-Prince.
 He also has a diploma in education sciences and has his master’s in education through Indiana Wesleyan University.
 He oversees HCM’s fifty-seven churches, compiles church reports, plans pastor training seminars, and is involved with many aspects of administration at the HCM campus.
 He is married and has two daughters.